 The purpose of this office is to use astronomy to make the world a better place – and thus realise the vision of the IAU Strategic Plan

 To learn more about the history and activities of the OAD through the many progress reports since the ratification of the IAU Strategic Plan in August 2009 please view our reports page.
-You will also find links there to our quarterly newsletter which was launched in April 2013, and which you are welcome to subscribe to.
+You will also find links there to our quarterly newsletter, and which you are welcome to subscribe to.